Three Amazon sellers who conquered challenges to achieve success

 Numa creates “good for you” taffy in a variety of flavors.

-Joyce advises food business owners experiencing a similar “identity crisis” to listen to customers, as she and her mother Jane continue to do.
 “Each product is different,” she says.
-“If I could take a food product sort of like mine, I would probably go to some kind of market and be very, very general on what the product is, and pinpoint the benefits and why someone would want to even try it.
+“If I could take a food product sort of like mine, I would probably go to some kind of market and be very general on what the product is, and pinpoint the benefits and why someone would want to even try it.
 Ask, ‘What would you compare this to?
 What do you think of when you eat this?
 What does it remind you of?’
 Listen to their thoughts—good and bad.
 Take good notes and look at what keeps coming up in feedback.
 This will help you communicate the product to the consumer.”

 Despite these early branding challenges, Numa Foods moved to a dedicated production facility in 2018 and hopes to establish a fully-automated food production line by 2023, allowing the company to scale.
 The mother-daughter team remains unfazed.